Predicting Scale-Up of Metal-Organic Framework Syntheses with Large Language Models

-In our workflow, we combined LLMs with PU learning to construct a literature-scale workflow for scalable synthesis prediction, ultimately bridging the critical gap between laboratory discovery and industrial manufacturing.
+Additionally, we claim that scale-up prediction is fundamentally distinct from synthesizability prediction and synthesis-condition recommendation.
+While synthesizability models concern whether a MOF can be made, scale-up prediction focuses on if a known synthesis can be reproduced at $\geq 1$\,g batch size.
+Such question is irrelevant for mg-scale curiosity-driven syntheses and has no established answer in prior literature.
+Unlike synthesis-condition models that optimize for crystal quality or yield, scale-up plausibility depends on vessel type, stirring, solvent system simplicity, and modulator use that are largely invisible to structure-based approaches.
+Our dataset is the first to explicitly label scale-up evidence at the protocol level, and our benchmark design (gold: $P_\mathrm{s}$ vs.\ $N$; deployment: $P_\mathrm{a}$ vs.\ $U$) mirrors the practical screening workflow of a process chemist rather than a computational crystal-structure predictor.

 At the onset of this study, we reasoned that the literature already contains the ingredients for such a model, although they are scattered in forms that are difficult to unify.
 Many MOFs have been reported both as initial small-scale solvothermal crystallizations and, later, as gram-scale or kilogram-scale preparations under related or modified conditions.
 Conceptually, these linked reports constitute an apprenticeship archive of synthesis scale-up.
 To this regard, we assembled two literature pools from Web of Science to reflect the asymmetric nature of scale-up evidence.

-A possible-positive pool, denoted P, was collected using the search keywords ``scale-up'', ``gram-scale'', ``kilogram'', and ``pilot'' in title or abstracts, under ``metal-organic framework'' peer-reviewed literatures between 1995 and 2026, intentionally with broad scope so that relevant protocols would not be lost at the search stage; this search yielded 117 candidate paper groups.
-An unlabeled pool, denoted U, was collected using ``metal-organic framework'' and ``synthesis'' with the same year range, and was then restricted to solvothermal syntheses containing one principal metal source and one principal linker, following the method established in our earlier MOF text-mining study\cite{zheng2023jacs1, zheng2024dd, zhang2024, Kang2025JACS, pruyn2025, glasby2023, luo2022, nandy2021}, and this selection criteria yielded 946 candidate paper groups.
+The scale-up pool, yielding our possible-positive set (denoted $P$), was collected using the search keywords ``scale-up'', ``gram-scale'', ``kilogram'', and ``pilot'' in title or abstracts, under ``metal-organic framework'' peer-reviewed literatures between 1995 and 2026, intentionally with broad scope so that relevant protocols would not be lost at the search stage; this search yielded 117 candidate paper groups.
+Meanwhile, the general synthesis pool, yielding our unlabeled set (denoted $U$), was collected using ``metal-organic framework'' and ``synthesis'' with the same year range.
+It was then restricted to solvothermal syntheses containing one principal metal source and one principal linker, following the method established in prior MOF data mining study,\cite{ref25,ref26,ref27,ref28,ref29,ref30,ref31,ref32} and this selection criterion yielded 946 candidate paper groups.